yifanyin11/ur5_ROS_spherical_image_capturing_and_motion_planning/README.md

 1. Image collections for neural network training in classification, detection or segmentation applications
 2. Experimental visual validations from all angle of views

-Also, this workspace provides software setups for testing implementations of custom motion planning algorithms.

 ## Description

 An in-depth paragraph about your project and overview of use.